sergueik/springboot_study/basic-terraform/README.md

 ```cmd
 set TF_CLI_ARGS=-no-color
 ```
-NOTE: does not get recognized by `terraform console`
 ### Docker Provider

-fails with warning on Linux:
+>NOTE: fails with warning on Linux:

 ```text
 2024-06-09T02:41:15.253+0200 [WARN]  Provider "provider[\"registry.terraform.io/kreuzwerker/docker\"]" produced an unexpected new value for docker_container.alpine_test, but we are tolerating it because it is using the legacy plugin SDK.
     The following problems may be the cause of any confusing errors from downstream operations: